ByWishtrend Green Tea & Enzyme Powder Wash

 The wash must be used within 12 months of opening and has a shelf life of three years.

 I’ve never used a powdered face wash before so this was a unique experience for me.
-I included this in my morning routine as a first step and also as a second cleanse in the evening for several weeks to assess its performance.
+I included this daily in my morning routine as a first step or alternatively as a second cleanse in the evening for a few weeks to assess its performance.
 Firstly, the packaging is simple and effective.
 The bottle is opaque but can be held up to the light to gauge how much product remains.
 It makes a good travel item since it’s very light and the snap lock/screw top lid is more or less spill proof.
 It would be even more travel friendly if the bottle size was compact.
 70g content appears to be stored in a bottle of approximately 200g capacity.

-The scent of this powder is unmistakably green tea.
-If you don’t like that fragrance, you won’t like this product.
+The scent is unmistakably green tea.
+If you don’t like that smell, you won’t like this product.
 The first time I applied it, I was a little put off by it, but with regular use if becomes less and less noticeable.
-It certainly isn’t irritating, it’s just strong.
+It certainly isn’t irritating, it’s just quite strong.

 Alkaline cleansers can disrupt the stratum corneum, the uppermost layer of the skin, damaging the barrier function.
-This can cause skin dryness and a decreased antibacterial defense, making skin susceptible to bacteria, viruses and other foreign substances.
+This can cause skin dryness and a decreased antibacterial defense, making skin susceptible to acne, viruses and other foreign substances.
 The cumulative effect of continuous use of alkaline cleansers can be even more damaging and increasingly pronounced for those with aged skin or anyone suffering skin conditions or sensitivity.
+As such, I finished the powder using it no more than twice weekly.

-This powder has a lot of quality attributes, after all, it cleanses thoroughly and exfoliates gently.
+This powder has a lot of quality attributes, it cleanses thoroughly and exfoliates gently.
 On the other hand, it lacks an ideal pH which is a fairly critical measure of a cleanser.
 This is particularly confusing in a product that claims a pH balanced solution.
-Given the introduction of alkaline steps into a skincare routine can effect skin balance and barrier function, those with sensitive, acne prone or mature skin might find this product too drying.
-As it is a very effective cleanser, it could be used a couple of times a week to provide gentle exfoliation, but I would avoid more concentrated, continuous use in order to preserve the acid mantle.
+As such, those with sensitive, acne prone or mature skin might find this product too drying.
+As it is a very effective cleanser, it could be used a couple of times a week to provide gentle exfoliation, but I would avoid more concentrated, continuous use.

 |Lightweight, spill proof, good travel item||Only available online in Australia|